 Lana Benoit, CPA, CA,

-Lana is the Finance Coordinator for Cambrian R&D and the Centre for Smart Mining.
+Lana is the Manager of Research Accounting for Cambrian R&D and the Centre for Smart Mining.
 She is responsible for all financial aspects of the department, including project accounting, grant compliance and financial reporting, project budgeting, claims submission, and metrics reporting.
-Lana has over 17 years of both public and private sector experience, which has included working at University Health Network, Ernest & Young, Darby Manufacturing, and, more recently, Health Sciences North.
+Lana has over 17 years of both public and private sector experience, which has included working at University Health Network, Ernst & Young, Darby Manufacturing, and, more recently, Health Sciences North.
 Lana has an Honours Bachelor of Commerce from Laurentian University and earned her accounting designation in 2006.

 Cody is responsible for working with industry partners to develop and manage applied research projects across all fields of study at the college.
 Cody brings significant experience in project management from his previous role as Operations Manager at the Northern Ontario Railroad Museum and Heritage Centre.
 Joining Cambrian R&D in March 2019, Cody brings his expertise in education, tourism and economic development along with a diversified skillset in writing, research, public relations and event coordination.

-Pamela joined the Cambrian R&D team in July 2019 as an Administrative Assistant.
-In her role, Pamela helps manage the Department’s day-to-day operations and is also responsible for the planning and organizing of various events.
+Pamela joined the Cambrian R&D team in July 2019.
+In her role, Pamela helps manage the department’s day-to-day operations, planning and organizing of various events, and overseeing marketing initiatives, which includes managing Cambrian R&D social media platforms.
 Prior to joining Cambrian, Pamela was the Sales Manager of Northern Ontario Business and the Sudbury Mining Solutions Journal.
 Pamela completed the Business Administration – Management Program at Cambrian College and graduated with honors in 2005.

 Access Our Equipment